-The study concerns the application-use_of powdered Delonix regia pods and leaves for the removal of Ni(II) and Cu(II) ions from aqueous solutions.
-The results obtained indicated that the pH of the solution, contact time, initial metal ion concentrations, adsorbent dose-dosage and ionic strength affect the uptake of the metal ions by the biosorbent.
-It was observed that the Freundlich isotherm is a better isotherm to describe the adsorption of Ni(II) and Cu(II) ions onto Delonix regia leaves, while, Langmuir isotherm is better fitted to describe the adsorption of Ni(II) and Cu(II) and Cu(II) ions onto the pods.
-The pseudo-second-order kinetic model agrees with the sorption of Ni(II) and Cu(II) and Cu(II) ions could be desorbed from spent Delonix regia and could be repeatedly used in the removal of heavy metal without losing its adsorption properties the recovery of the metal ions from the spend pods and leaves increased with increasing concentration of nitric acid.
+The study concerns the use of powdered Delonix regia pods and leaves for the removal of Ni(II) and Cu(II) ions from aqueous solutions.
+The results obtained indicated that the pH of the solution, contact time, initial metal ion concentrations, adsorbent dosage and ionic strength affect the uptake of the metal ions by the biosorbent.
+It was observed that the Freundlich isotherm is a better isotherm to describe the adsorption of Ni(II) and Cu(II) ions onto Delonix regia leaves, while, Langmuir isotherm is better fitted to describe the adsorption onto the pods.
+The pseudo-second-order kinetic model agrees with the sorption of Ni(II) and Cu(II) ions onto Delonix regia pods and leaves.
+The desorption study also showed that metal ions could be desorbed from spent Delonix regia and could be repeatedly used in the removal of heavy metal without losing its adsorption properties.
 The pods performed better than the leaves in terms of the amount of metal ions removed and regeneration of the spent adsorbent.
-ThusIn conclusion, the powdered pods and leaves of Delonix regia pods and leaves could be used as an eco-friendly, economically-cheap and effective adsorbents for the removal of Ni(II) ions, Cu(II) ions and other environmental contaminants from aqueous solution.
+In conclusion, the powdered pods and leaves of Delonix regia could be used as an eco-friendly, cheap and effective adsorbents for the removal of Ni(II) ions, Cu(II) ions and other environmental contaminants from aqueous solution.